 Guide to Parenting

-Halloween is almost upon us, so The Nature Nook will be looking at creatures with more macabre and sinister behaviours than usual.
+Halloween is almost upon us, so this week The Nature Nook will be looking at creatures with more macabre and sinister behaviours than usual.
 We’ll be starting off proceedings with this insect, a burying beetle from the genus Nicrophorus.
 These fascinating little creatures are the recyclers and undertakers of the insect world.
 Even if we disregard the beetle’s rather ghoulish alternative names – the sexton beetle, the grave-robber beetle, the carrion beetle and so on – or even its classic orange and black Halloween colours, this insect still exhibits some morbid behaviour, especially when it comes to breeding and raising its young.

 Here’s how a parenting guide for a burying beetle might look…

 Firstly, the burying beetle detects, using its extremely sensitive antennae, the smell of a small dead animal, perhaps a little bird or a mouse, and heads toward it.
 If a male discovers a suitable corpse and there is already a female present, the two will mate and move on to the next step.
 If he’s alone, he will release a sex pheromone to attract a partner.
 But if there are several other beetles already there, or if they arrive later on, they will often fight amongst themselves (male vs. male, female vs. female) to gain control over the carcass until one pair emerges victorious.

 After working so hard to claim the corpse, the last thing the burying beetles want is for another animal to come along and eat it or take it away.
 So the beetles work together to defend it from other interested parties and then they start to bury it.
 They create a shallow pit around and beneath the corpse so that it falls into this underground crypt, effectively obscuring it from view.